Top 10 popular pushchairs for 2021

 We've tested hundreds of pushchairs to help you identify the buggies that are safe, durable and easy to use, comfortable for baby and bursting with useful features.
 But in addition to those pushchairs that have the Which? seal of approval, which prams are parents seeking out?

 We’ve crunched the numbers and can reveal the top 10 most popular pushchair reviews based on searches on Which.co.uk over the past few months.
-They range in price from £150 to £1,000, and the list includes travel-system-compatible pushchairs, lightweight strollers and convertible single-to-double baby prams.
+They range in price from £150 to £1,000, and the list includes travel-system-compatible pushchairs and lightweight strollers, with some new launches and others old favourites.

 Our review of the Nuna Mixx has generated the most amount of interest online, despite launching nearly two years ago.
-Hot on its heels is perennial favourite the Maxi Cosi Nova 4 Wheels, followed by the Bugaboo Fox 2 and Silver Cross Pop stroller.
+Hot on its heels is the Bugaboo Fox 2, launched in 2020.

 Top 10 popular pushchairs